iszczesniak/cpp/templates/index.md

 argument is a type, a value or a type template that is substituted for a parameter.

-These terms are analogous to the terms of a **function parameter** nad a **function argument**, but this analogy is only skin-deep.
+These terms are analogous to the terms of a **function parameter** and a **function argument**, but this analogy is only skin-deep.
 Initialization of a function parameter with a function argument has many details (e.g., type conversion, reference initialization), that